HD 73534

+Names

 The star HD 73534 has the proper name Gakyid.
 The name was selected by Bhutan during the 100th anniversary of the IAU as part of the IAU's NameExoWorlds project.
 Gakyid means happiness.
 The planet HD 73534 b is named Drukyul, which means 'land of the thunder dragon', the native name for Bhutan.

+Properties

-This is a G-type subgiant star with a stellar classification of G5 IV.
+HD 73534 is a G-type subgiant star with a stellar classification of G5 IV.
 It has consumed the hydrogen at its core and begun to evolve off the main sequence, which is why it is much more luminous than the Sun.
 The star has a negligible level of magnetic activity in its chromosphere.
 It has 23% more mass than the Sun, and has expanded to 2.4 times the Sun's radius.
 The star is radiating 3.3 times the luminosity of the Sun from its photosphere at an effective temperature of 5,041 K. It is roughly 7 billion years old and is spinning slowly with a rotation period of around 53 days.

+Planetary system

 In August 2009, it was announced that an exoplanet had been discovered using Doppler spectroscopy.
 It is the first planetary system discovered in Cancer since that of 55 Cancri in April 1996, and the sixth planet, as 55 Cancri has five known planets.